defenseunicorns/pepr/docs/030_user-guide/130_filters.md

 - `.WithName("name")`: Filters resources by name.
 - `.InNamespace("namespace")`: Filters resources by namespace.
 - `.WithLabel("key", "value")`: Filters resources by label.
 (Can be multiple)
 - `.WithDeletionTimestamp()`: Filters resources that have a deletion timestamp.

+Notes:
+- `WithDeletionTimestamp()` is does not work on Delete through the `Mutate` or `Validate` methods because the Kubernetes Admission Process does not fire the DELETE event with a deletion timestamp on the resource.
+- `WithDeletionTimestamp()` is fired on an Update event during Admission (`Mutate` or `Validate`) _only_ when the finalizer is removed from the resource.